glycerine/spin_paxos/README.md

-reality as nodes die and need replacement), you either shut it all down and fix it all at once, taking a large service window (outage), and involves manual operator, or you find an automatic online reconfiguration protocol that actually has a theoretical and machine checked safety proofs.
+reality as nodes die and need replacement), you either shut it all down and fix it all at once, taking a large service window (outage), and involving a manual syadmin, or you find an automatic online reconfiguration protocol that actually has a theoretical and machine checked safety proofs.